MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/nfs/deploy-nfs.md

 - **Krb5i**: Uses the Kerberos version 5 protocol to authenticate with integrity checking (checksums), which verifies that the data hasn't been altered.
 - **Krb5p**: Uses the Kerberos version 5 protocol, which authenticates NFS traffic with encryption for privacy.
 This option is the most secure Kerberos option.

   > [!NOTE]
-> You can choose not to use the preceding Kerberos authentication methods and instead enable unmapped user access through AUTH_SYS.
-We *strongly discourage* this approach because it removes all authentication protections and allows any user with access to the NFS server to access data.
+  > You can also choose not to use the preceding Kerberos authentication methods and instead enable unmapped user access through AUTH_SYS.
+We *strongly discourage* using this option as it removes all authentication protections and allows any user with access to the NFS server to access data.
   > When you use unmapped user access, you can specify to allow unmapped user access by UID or GID, which is the default.
 You can also allow anonymous access.

 Instructions for configuring NFS authentication are discussed in the following section.